Macmod/YesPhish/README.md

 ```

 Besides these samples, the `scripts/biscuits.js` can also be used to log cookies set during the victim's navigation.

-> [!IMPORTANT]
-> Be aware that some targets, such as *Google*, use magic tricks to detect when your browser is being controlled by a third-party, and *block the sign-in attempt* before the victim can even enter the password, so this technique won't work for phishing these targets.
-> If I knew how these tricks worked by the time I wrote this tool I would have fixed it - there are many open issues in repos related to Puppeteer about this behavior, but none of the answers seemed to work as of 05/2025.
-> If you find a solution let me know :-)

 > [!NOTE]
 > If the Puppeteer process exits abruptely but the browser session isn't disconnected properly, the